Asgardia: Founding

 People were invited to register for citizenship in 2016, with the aim of Asgardia then applying to the United Nations for recognition as a nation state.
 In less than two days, there were over 100,000 applications; within three weeks, there were 500,000.
 After tougher verification requirements were introduced, this declined, and stood at around 210,000 in June, 2017.
 There is no intention to actually move these members into space.
 Asgardia intends to apply for membership of the UN.

 The Constitution of the Space Kingdom of Asgardia was adopted on 18 June 2017 and it became effective on 9 September 2017.

 The Cygnus spacecraft that carried Asgardia-1 into space released Asgardia-1 and two other satellites on 12 November 2017.
 The Space Kingdom of Asgardia has claimed that it is now "the first nation to have all of its territory in space."
-Legal scholars doubt that Asgardia-1 can be regarded as a sovereign territory and Asgardia has not yet attained the goal of being recognised as a nation-state.
+Legal scholars doubt that Asgardia-1 can be regarded as a sovereign territory and Asgardia is not recognised as a nation-state.

 As of March 2019, Asgardia says that it has more than 290,000 citizens and more than 1,040,000 followers around the world.